 (March 27) Update: DHS released a more detailed analysis showing the assumptions and dollar figures that support the estimate released earlier this month.

 (April 18) Update: The Health Care Independence Act and related appropriation bills have cleared both the Arkansas House and Senate, allowing the state to move forward with the private option for Medicaid expansion.
-Governor Beebe is set to sign the bills on Monday, April 22.
+Governor Beebe signed the bills into law on Monday, April 22.
+You can read the Health Care Independence Act of 2013 here.

 Office of Long Term Care